Coneysthorpe to Firby

 Turn right to walk through the buildings of Bog Hall and continue onto a track heading south through farmland towards Low Gaterley which is about a mile away.
 As you approach Low Gaterley there are great views of the Mausoleum on the Castle Howard estate.
 Once you arrive at Low Gaterley turn right and then right again onto a surfaced lane.
 Follow the lane for about half a mile.

 Turn left onto a track between fields, towards a wooded area.
-Turn left onto a good track which runs along the edge of the wood for half a mile.
+Turn left onto a good track that runs along the edge of the wood for half a mile.
 I was lucky enough to walk this section in springtime when the woods are full of bluebells.
 If you look left as you walk along the wood, you can catch a glimpse of the Mausoleum again.
 Turn right just before a statue.
 This is the Four Faces.
 Nicholas Hawksmoor designed this 20-foot high statue.

 The path which is signed Centenary Way goes downhill through Pretty Wood and then rises past an ancient and huge oak tree.
 This 400-year-old tree is nicknamed King Oak.
 Pretty Wood is managed by the Castle Howard estate.
 At the side of King Oak, there is an information board about the wood.